 The autumn before is, I presume, 1842, as this gentleman was at Norway House in summer 1843.
 North canoes are generally about twenty five feet long, but length can vary a little.
 I presume that the writer saw the canoe after it was shortened, although that is not clear either.
 Although the HBC men usually traveled the river in York Boats, they did on occasion use canoes — North canoes.
 The men at York Factory would have told Evans his canoe was too long for the river, but he chose to ignore them, I suppose.

 I wonder what happened to the canoe?
 Did Reverend Evans leave it behind him when he left the territory with his family, or did he abandon it at York Factory, or at Lachine, on his way to London?
 Would the canoe have been cut up for its tin, or does it still survive?
 Was it used until it was so battered it broke?
 Did it make its way to Canada’s Canoe Museum?
 Now wouldn’t that be wonderful!

 This is why story telling is so much fun.
 Tin was readily available (in London, and probably at York Factory), and the HBC used to ship books and delicate items in tin boxes.
 In about 1844, Alexander Caulfield Anderson had an accordion shipped from London, that was shipped in a tin box.
 So this tin canoe is not important to the overall history of Canada, nor even of Norway House or the Rossville Mission: but it awakens the curiosity.
 It is unique, and a little bit eccentric.
 It arouses the interest.
 It is inventive; it creates other stories that might be far more important than this one.
 It is a small part of the overall story of Canada.

 Copyright, Nancy Marguerite Anderson, 2018.
-All rights reserved (but if you have the answer, let me know).
+All rights reserved.

 - Saskatchewan Horses